unahouExosite/docs/portals/README.md

 ##### Response

 * `201 Created`: Returned if the JSON data is appended to data source successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission append JSON data to the data source.
+    * Returned if the caller does not have permission append JSON data to the data source.
 * `404 Not Found`: Returned if the data sources rid is invalid.
-* `409 Conflict`: Returned if `safe` is passed in querystring, and fail to append JSON data.
+* `409 Conflict`: Returned if `safe` is passed in the query string and failed to append JSON data.

 ##### Example